-

 Notable Reads for 19 Apr

 To be mindful or to be inspired?
 That’s where aspects of the week land when we talk of themes.
 Perhaps that is not a bad thing — seasonal contexts notwithstanding.
 Where some might design a better experience, others themselves inspired to do a bit more than simply exist.
-Aims of some of our most … read more
+Aims of some of our most recent work has reset some groups from Strategy-Implementation to Strategy-Focus.
+It is spring for more than just the trees and allergies (in the northern hemisphere at least).
+Continue reading →

 -